Vicba/blog/content/blog/introduction-post/index.md

 ## When is the next post?
 I haven't made a schedule for posting yet.
-I'll probably write when I have a combination of free time and ideas or thoughts I want to share with the world.
+I'll probably write when I have a combination of free time and ideas or thoughts that I want to share with the world.